tumashu/posframe/README.md

 The main advantages are:

-1. It is very fast, \`posframe-show' is faster than \`popup-tip' of popup.el.
+1. It is fast enough for daily usage :-)
 2. It works well with CJK language.

 NOTE: For MacOS users, posframe need emacs (version >= 26.0.91)